133: Planes, Trains and Automobiles

 So why is it that behind this deal, everyone says it's all these human rights lawyers who seem to be very interested in matters of national security and not very interested in displaced persons?

-Yes, this notion that it's sort of decolonialisation, we're giving it back to Mauritius.
+Yes, this notion that it's a sort of decolonialization, we're giving it back to Mauritius.
+It was never really Mauritius's in the first place.

 The people who certainly the courts have previously held had the strongest right to be there were the Chagossians.
+Way back in 2000, they very nearly did get the right to resettle there.

-They won a court case, and Robin Cook, who was then the Foreign Secretary, said he would not oppose their right to return.
+They won a court case and Robin Cook, who was then the Foreign Secretary, said he would not oppose their right to return.

-And am I right in thinking that they nearly got a right to return to some of the smaller islands, not the one with the massive massive US naval base?
+And am I right in thinking that they nearly got a right to return to some of the smaller islands, not the one with the massive US naval base, But suddenly, after 9-11, these islands had a new geopolitical significance, basically.

-They were an incredibly useful base for long-range bombers and also rendition of terror suspects, which is another kind of shameful thing that happened there.
+They're an incredibly useful base for long-range bombers and also rendition of terror suspects, which is another kind of shameful thing that happened there.
+Yes, which was denied for some time.

 And the UK government insisted that absolutely no Guantanamo-like things were happening on Diego Garcia because it would be against the terms of the lease that we allow the US to be there.